mkcfdc/UsenetStreamer/README.md

     This makes searching instant with 0 overhead.
     [How to setup direct indexing](docs/manage_cli.md)
 17. Moved all environment variables to the sqlite database, you must enter the running container and run the `manage` command.
-I will consider making a web UI tomorrow.
+18. Built a setup UI using Deno Fresh2.
+Very clean, fast.
+It's React with Deno flavour.
+File structure is a little strange.
+The frontend container only needs to be ran when you are configuring the addon, after you're done you can remove it.

 ### How to use nzbcheck.filmwhisper.dev: